DanSmith83/laravel5-foundation/README.md

 ```

 If there are any validation errors which match the name of the specified input, an error class will be applied to both
-the label and input elements and the first error found will be inserted into a small element.
+the label and input elements and the first error found will be inserted into a small element (See the [Foundation documentation](http://foundation.zurb.com/docs/components/forms.html) for examples)